 The next way of using your notes is to test yourself on them.
 I often get a post it note and write down the main points of my mindmap, then ask someone to test me on them.
 They read out the point and I try to explain the section to them, using the points on the mindmap.
 I find this really helpful because I find it useful to teach someone, despite them probably being bored and not learning anything!
 It also helps you because if you can explain it to someone else, you can explain it in an exam.
 I often use this method for geography, when there are lots of case studies to learn.
 At the weekend I get my Gran to tell me the name of a case study and then I explain it to her.

-I hope that this post has helped some of you, my study posts always seem to go down really well with my followers and I like the feeling of helping someone with their studying.
+I hope that this post about how to make notes and actually revise from them has helped some of you, my study posts always seem to go down really well with my followers and I like the feeling of helping someone with their studying.
 If you have any more recommendations for study related content please let me know!